 Habronema sp. / Draschia megastoma

-Larvated eggs of Habronema or Drachia megastoma found in horse feces (both appear the same).
-After larvated eggs are passed in the feces, they are ingested by fly larvae where the develop into infective larvae.
+Larvated eggs of Habronema or Drachia megastoma found in horse feces (the species are morphologically indistinguishable).
+After larvated eggs are passed in the feces, they are ingested by fly larvae and develop into infective larvae.
 Flies then deposit the third-stage larvae around the lips of horses.
-The larvae migrate to the mouth and then to the stomach.
+The larvae migrate to the horse's mouth and then to the stomach.

 Eggs of Spirocerca lupi.
 Though very similar to those of Physaloptera, Spirocerca lupi eggs (30-38 μm x 11-15 μm) are smaller and more elongated than Physaloptera (42-53μm x 29-35μm).
 These eggs may be found on sedimentation and are found inconsistently on routine fecal flotation exams.